 “I wanted to spend more time researching food trends, planning our menus and testing recipes before releasing new flavors,” Zitsman says.
 “Seasonal flavors and new additions to our core menu are what continue to keep us relevant, and I didn’t want that aspect to fall through the cracks.”

-The company took a chance, and Zitsman has been head of research and development ever since.
+The company took a chance and made Zitsman head of research and development.

 What is a typical day on the job like?